 Our 2019 webinar series features 10-episodes to educate audiences about the history, impacts, and healing of U.S. Indian boarding school experiences.
 The Series will be split into two parts, a Spring section that will run from February to June and a Fall section that will go from August to December.

-Part 1: Boarding School Histories and Storytelling–All webinars will be held from 12:00 – 1:15 p.m.
-CST, click webinar title to register.
+quetiapine and fluoxetine Part 2: Boarding School Impacts and Healing Initiatives (All webinars will be held from 12:00 – 1:15 p.m.
+Central, click webinar title to register.)

 - February 7, 2019: Truth in History: Federal Indian Boarding Schools in the U.S.